-The Athletics Carnival is to be held in Term 1.
-All students are encouraged to participate in this whole school event.
+The annual Sports Day is to be held in Term 1, usually Friday of Week 6.
+All students are encouraged and expected to participate in this whole school event.
+Students will be allocated to a house team upon enrolment - Wilpena Sharks Mambray Mudcrabs or Spencer Dolphins.
 Students of all capabilities are catered for in the offering of the traditional events along with many novelties.
-Parents and Caregivers are also encouraged to attend to help cheer on the students.
+Year 7 students from the primary schools also attend as part of their transition process to secondary school.
+Parents and caregivers are encouraged to attend to help cheer on the students.